 What is the subnet mask explained?

 Till now, we have explained what the subnetting is.
-In simple terms, subnetting means divides an IP address to the host and network ID.
+In simple terms, subnetting means divide an IP address into the host and network ID.
 But how a computer knows what bits are for network ID and what are for Host Id?
 The answer is the subnet mask.
 A subnet mask is of the same length as the IP address.
 E.g., for IPV4, the subnet mask length is 32 bits.

 How to get network Id and Host Id from Subnet Mask?